italohdc/italohdc.github.io/about.md

 * Translated the game [Crowds](https://ncase.me/crowds/pt), by Nicky Case, to Portuguese
 * Talked about [Reinforcement Learning](https://www.slideshare.net/ItaloLelis1/reinforcement-learning-um-pequeno-panorama-do-aprendizado-por-reforo) on BH-TEC
 * Co-authored a conference paper about [Multi-Robot Coverage Algorithm in VR](http://dx.doi.org/10.20906/CPS/CBA2018-0563)
-* Started working as a Full-Stack Developer at Newatt
+* Started working as a Software Developer at Newatt

 ### 2017